 Lent 2022 starts Wednesday, March 2, 2022 and ends of Thursday, April 14, 2022.
 Good Friday is Friday, April 15, 2022.

-I have been doing this Digital Mom Blog thing for 10 years now.
-Before Digital Mom Blog, I blogged on Blogspot and then had a few other blogs.
+I have been doing this Digital Mom Blog thing for 12 years now.
+Before Digital Mom Blog, I had a blog spot as well as another blog.
 All that said – I’ve been in the lifestyle blogger game for a while.
-This is my job, and you know what – after 10 years – this blog has morphed continually, much like myself.
+This is my job, and you know what – after 12 years – this blog has morphed continually, much like myself.

 40 Days of Lent